apify/rag-web-browser/README.md

 For example, the following outputs (truncated for brevity) illustrate this behavior:
 - The first result from http://github.com/apify was scraped fully.
 - The second result from http://apify.com was partially scraped due to the timeout.
-As a result, only the `googleSearchResult` is returned, and in this case, the `googleSearchResult.description` was copied into the `text` field.
+As a result, only the `searchResult` is returned.

 ```json
 [